 Who we Are

-The Delaware Coalition for Open Government is a state affiliate of the National Freedom of Information Coalition (NFOIC), headquartered in the Brechner Center for Freedom of Information at the University of Florida.
+The Delaware Coalition for Open Government is a state affiliate of the National Freedom of Information Coalition (NFOIC).
 We are a coalition of journalists, lawyers, elected officials, news organizations, business owners, government employees, civic associations and private citizens who believe that government of the people, by the people and for the people, should be open TO the people.

 DELCOG was founded in 2006 and is an incorporated, nonprofit, nonpartisan organization.